-My personal approach to practice focuses on these key pillars -
+My approach to practice focuses on these key pillars -

 - Awakening the Witness - developing mindfulness

-- Strengthening Concentration - this is a superpower that we learn how to train through practice
+- Strengthening Concentration - this is a superpower we learn to train through practice.

-- Developing Inquiry - once basic mindfulness & concentration have been established we can begin the more advanced practice of inquiry, this is where we become deeply aware of our mental/emotional patterning and can begin to create new ways of responding to our experience
+- Developing Inquiry - once essential mindfulness & concentration have been established; we can begin the more advanced practice of inquiry.
+This is where we become deeply aware of our mental/emotional patterning and can start to create new ways of responding to our experience.

 Do I need to sit for meditation practice?